alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-27-sufi-belief-in-al-khadir.md

 note: true
 locale: en
 lang: en
-excerpt: As far as we know, there is no evidence affirming that Al-Khadir is an exception.
+summary: As far as we know, there is no evidence affirming that Al-Khadir is an exception.
 Therefore, we should accept this until the contrary is proved through an authentic proof.
 ---

 ### Question: